-Suspect dead in Dallas shooting, mayor says
+Feds had eye on Dallas gunman before paramedic shooting

 Paramedic, citizen now recovering

-The injured paramedic underwent surgery Monday afternoon and was in critical but stable condition," Rawlings said.
-The paramedic and the wounded citizen were in the intensive care unit at a local hospital.
+An underwent surgery and was in critical but stable condition, Dallas Fire-Rescue Department spokesman Jason Evans said.
+An and the wounded citizen were in the intensive care unit at a hospital.

+The paramedic is a 36-year-old married father of one with another child on the way, Evans said.
+He has undergone several procedures to treat his injuries, Evans said, and though An complained of pain Monday night, his "outlook seems to be a lot more positive."

+His wife, Jayne, released a statement saying her husband was OK.
+She thanked those who directed their prayers her family's way.

+"Please continue to pray for Will and keep him and our entire family in your prayers.
+Special thanks again to the first responders who risk their lives daily for others.
+God bless," she said.

-Another Dallas officer was also treated at the scene for an unspecified injury, authorities said.
+Bruce, the officer possibly hit by a bullet fragment, was treated at the scene for an unspecified injury, authorities said.

-Police closed roads near the intersection of Interstate 30 and Dolphin Street shortly after the shooting.
+Police closed roads near the intersection of Interstate 30 and Dolphin Road -- east of downtown -- shortly after the shooting.

 "Confirming 1 paramedic shot while responding to a call.
 No detail at this time.
 Thoughts and prayers are with all impacted," Dallas Fire-Rescue tweeted at that time.